Skip to content

 2. Calendar — “what’s this week look like?”

-3. Travel — trip details, tipping guides, hotel lookups, flight tracking
+3. Travel — trip details, tipping guides, hotel lookups, real-time flight tracking

 4. Logistics — drive times, departure planning, practical questions

-5. Proactive alerts — meeting reminders, flight landings, package deliveries
+5. Proactive alerts — meeting reminders, flight landings, smart home events

 The full toolkit